 The rail sector includes all locomotives in the NEI nonpoint data category.
 This sector excludes railway maintenance locomotives and point source yard locomotives.
 Railway maintenance emissions are included in the nonroad sector.
 The point source yard locomotives are included in the ptnonipm sector.
 The nonpoint rail data are a mix of S/L and EPA data.
-For 2014NEIv1, the EPA data were carried forward from the 2011 NEI.
-For more information on locomotive sources in the NEI, see Section 4.20 of the 2014NEIv1 TSD.
+EPA estimates cover only SCCs 2285002006 and 2285002007.
+Revised and/or new data were provided by some states for the 2014NEIv2.
+The EPA data were completely replaced from the v1 estimates, which had been carried forward from the 2011 NEI.
+The updated EPA data were developed by the Eastern Regional Technical Advisory Committee's (ERTAC) rail group.
+The group coordinated with the Federal Rail Administration to collect link-based activity data and apply the equipment-specific emission factors appropriate.
+For more information on locomotive sources in the NEI, see Section 4.20 of the 2014NEIv2 TSD.
+For this 2015 study, rail emissions from the 2014NEIv2 were used as-is.

-3.2.5.4 Category 1, 2, and 3 commercial marine vessels (cmv_c1c2 and cmv_3)
+3.2.5.4 Category 1, 2, and 3 commercial marine vessels (cmv c1c2 and cmv 3)

-The cmv_c1c2 sector contains Category 1 and 2 CMV emissions from the 2014 NEIv1.
+The cmv_c1c2 sector contains Category 1 and 2 CMV emissions from the 2014 NEIv2.
 Category 1 and 2 vessels use diesel fuel.
 All emissions in this sector are annual and at county-SCC resolution; however, in the NEI they are provided at the sub-county level (port or underway shape ids) and by SCC and emission type (e.g., hoteling, maneuvering).
 This sub-county data in the NEI are used to create spatial surrogates.
-The emissions for the CMV sector are equivalent to those in the 2014NEIv1 nonpoint inventory.
-For more information on CMV sources in the NEI, see Section 4.3 of the 2014NEIv1 TSD.
+For more information on CMV sources in the NEI, see Section 4.19 of the 2014NEIv2 TSD.
 C1 and C2 emissions that occur outside of state waters are not assigned to states.
-All CMV emissions in the cmv_c1c2 sector are treated as nonpoint sources, and are placed in layer 1 and allocated to grid cells using spatial surrogates.
+All CMV emissions in the cmv_c1c2 sector are treated as nonpoint sources and are placed in layer 1 and allocated to grid cells using spatial surrogates.
+For this 2015 study, cmv_c1c2 emissions from the 2014NEIv2 were used as-is, with the exception of SO2 emissions, which were reduced by 90% from 2014NEIv2 levels in accordance with ECA-IMO emissions standards for 2015.
+It should be noted that this reduction was not appropriate for C1 and C2 ships, because those ships use diesel fuel and not residual fuel; however, since SO2 emissions levels for C1 and C2 ships are already low in 2014NEIv2, this further reduction had a small impact.